folio-org/mod-aes/README.md

 ## Introduction

-The mod-aes module provides FOLIO asynchronous event service (AES)
+The mod-aes module implements FOLIO asynchronous event service (AES).
+Currently, it acts as a filter to capture traffic as JSON messages.
+It then routes the messages to different Kafka topic according to JSON path based routing rules that are stored in mod-config.

 ## Permissions